-The broad goal of the GSP is to gain new insights into the molecular pathways that maintain genome integrity, and how these processes are altered in cancer cells.
-The ultimate goal is to translate this information into new prevention and treatment strategies.
+The overarching goals of the Genome Stability Program are to gain new insights into the molecular pathways that maintain genome integrity, how these processes are altered in cancer cells, and finally how these alterations may be exploited to kill tumor cells.

 Because these subjects are overlapping and intimately linked, program members generally work in more than one of these sub-areas.
-By collaboration and communication, research areas within GSP work synergistically with other UPMC Hillman Cancer Center programs for translation of novel basic insights into development of new targets, drug discovery, and recognition of biomarkers—and ultimately, clinical application to specific cancer types.
+By collaboration and communication, research areas within the Genome Stability Program work synergistically with other Hillman Cancer Center programs for translation of fundamental discoveries in basic science into development of novel targets, drug discovery, and recognition of biomarkers—and, ultimately, hand-off for clinical application to specific cancer types.

 Aging and Cancer

 Aging remains the greatest risk factor for the development of cancer.
 Although the reasons remain to be fully understood, both aging and cancer share the common hallmark of genomic instability.
 The goals are to examine functional interactions in telomere, mitochondria, cellular senescence, and cell death in the processes of cancer and aging.
 Understanding how collateral damage from chemotherapy or radiation therapy promotes aging can lead to intervention therapies in cancer survivors.
 Fundamental knowledge gained can lead to intervention strategies that reduce cancer risk with age.